radditude/coveralls-multi/README.md

 ## Usage

-1. Set up coverage measurement for each of the languages in your repo.
+0. Set up coverage measurement for each language.
+Coveralls-multi is only concerned with formatting & posting the output files, so choice of tooling is up to you.

-2. Once you know where the output files will go, set up your `.coveralls.yml` with the appropriate keys and paths like so (see supported languages above for more details on the supported config keys):
+1. Once you know where the output files will go, set up your `.coveralls.yml` with the appropriate keys and paths like so (see supported languages above for more details on the supported config keys):

 ```
 service_name: travis-ci